Code of Ethics

 The auction business is said to be the medium through which the lifeblood of the nation attains greater momentum and brings to the nation greater balance, prosperity and stability.
 It chases the ghost out of the ghost town.
 It brings hope, confidence and joy to individuals and communities.
 It turns the loss of an unsold business into profit for both seller and buyer.
 The Auctioneer should ever hold aloft the dignity and importance to the nation of his profession.
 He should never lose sight of his personal and professional integrity, his great responsibility and his sense of patriotism.

 The Auctioneer realizes that his profession is both competitive and cooperative and that he shares with others a common responsibility for its honor and that by being true to himself, he is true to all men.

-With these principles ever before him, the Auctioneer pledges himself to their observance and to conduct his business in conformity to the following Code of Ethics adopted by BidWrangler.
+With these principles ever before him, the Auctioneer pledges himself to their observance and to conduct his business in conformity to the following Code of Ethics.

 PART I: Professional Relations

 Article 1.
-In the best interest of the public, of his fellow Auctioneers and of his own business, the Auctioneer should be loyal to BidWrangler.
+In the best interest of the public, of his fellow Auctioneers and of his own business, the Auctioneer should be loyal.

 Article 2.
-The Auctioneer should so conduct his business as to avoid disputes with his fellow Auctioneers, but in the event of a controversy between two Auctioneers who are members of BidWrangler, he should not resort to a law suit, but submit his difference to arbitration by BidWrangler and the decision of such arbitration should be accepted as final and binding.
+The Auctioneer should so conduct his business as to avoid disputes with his fellow Auctioneers, but in the event of a controversy between two Auctioneers who are members, he should not resort to a law suit, but submit his difference to arbitration and the decision of such arbitration should be accepted as final and binding.
 If the dispute should be with a non-member, he should offer the services of this Board to arbitrate.

 Article 3.
 Where a member is charged with unethical practice, he should promptly and voluntarily place all the pertinent facts before the proper committee for investigation and report.